 Given that they operate some of the biggest online marketplaces in the world, it seems inevitable that big tech will take their first step towards replacing some primary banking services entirely – by creating their own payment systems that reward users for their loyalty.

-One solid example is Apple Card – going live in the US this month, and with a European launch expected to follow.
+One solid example is Apple Card – going live August 2019 in the US, and with a European launch expected to follow.
 It comes with zero fees, gives users daily cashback on their spending, and helps people manage their payments to avoid interest charges.

 Big tech’s position as a financial provider could become even more powerful when the ability to make payments is combined with services like integrated billing and digital receipt management, both online and in physical stores.
 Or even by moving into areas such as offering cash advances or insurance.

 When highly competitive products can be delivered on a slick platform that the user already values, it could be tough for more traditional providers to match up.